Web or Service Hooks will allow you to push UserVoice events to any URL.

 - Check out our code examples at uservoice-service-hooks repository on GitHub.
 Our service hooks are just simple Ruby classes that define a few user-configurable fields, provide messages for our different event types and include a method for shipping the data off to your app.
 Just fork that repo, write a Service Hook and some tests, and submit a pull request!

-Q: Can I push events from single forum or queue?
+Q: Can I push events from single forum?